-What is White Loss?
+What is white discharge?

 Most women experience white discharge before period but also throughout the menstrual cycle.
 The basic function of your vagina is to provide an access route from the outside of the vagina to your uterus and the rest of your reproductive system internal.
 The naturally acidic pH of your vagina, which works to prevent infections, is supported by the good bacteria that are naturally present.
 The vaginal discharge are fluids that come from the vagina.
 You can see their presence on toilet paper or regularly in the bottom of your underwear.